enze-chen/mi-book-2021/week_2/07/survey_07.md

 You may not realize it yet, and that's OK.
 That's why we're giving you this task. 😁
 1. In terms of the technical skills, you may be better prepared than you think.
-While there will always be nuances and more things to learn, all of the exercises you completed for last week's tutorials should have prepared you well for the programming aspect.
+While there will always be nuances and more things to learn, all of the exercises you completed for last week's tutorials should have prepared you well for both the programming aspect and how to think about problems in a data-driven way.
 We covered quite a bit of science too, even if it was subtly embedded, and now **the hardest (and non-trivial!) part is applying computational thinking** to tackle the physical science problem using data science methods.
 Fun! 💪